 Pneumocystis jirovecii Pneumonia

-P. jirovecii is a common cause of pneumonia in immunosuppressed patients (see Pneumonia in Immunocompromised Patients), especially in those infected with HIV and in those receiving systemic corticosteroids.
+P. jirovecii is a common cause of pneumonia in immunosuppressed patients (see page Pneumonia in Immunocompromised Patients), especially in those infected with HIV and in those receiving systemic corticosteroids.
 Symptoms include fever, dyspnea, and dry cough.
 Diagnosis requires demonstration of the organism in an induced sputum specimen or bronchoscopic sample.
 Treatment is with antibiotics, usually trimethoprim/sulfamethoxazole or dapsone/trimethoprim, clindamycin/primaquine, atovaquone, or pentamidine.
 Patients with Pao2< 70 mm Hg receive systemic corticosteroids.
 Prognosis is generally good with timely treatment.

-P. jirovecii is a ubiquitous organism transmitted by aerosol route and causes no disease in immunocompetent patients (see Overview of Pneumonia).
+P. jirovecii is a ubiquitous organism transmitted by aerosol route and causes no disease in immunocompetent patients (see page Overview of Pneumonia).
 However, some patients are at risk of developing P. jirovecii pneumonia:

 Most patients have fever, dyspnea, and a dry, nonproductive cough that evolves over several weeks (HIV infection) or over several days (other causes of compromised cell-mediated immunity).
 Dyspnea is common.

 Patients should have chest x-ray and assessment of oxygenation by pulse oximetry.